Medically reviewed by Sanjai Sinha, MD. Last updated on Jun 4, 2021.

 Ask your doctor before taking a nonsteroidal anti-inflammatory drug (NSAID) such as aspirin, ibuprofen (Advil, Motrin), naproxen (Aleve), celecoxib (Celebrex), diclofenac, indomethacin, meloxicam, and others.
 Using an NSAID with Savella may cause you to bruise or bleed easily.

 Savella side effects

-stomach pain, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes).
+liver problems - stomach pain (upper right side), itching, dark urine, jaundice (yellowing of the skin or eyes);

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.